adrimarini/flock_codeSet/README.md

 ## Problem 1

 ### Getting running locally
 - This is a basic HTML/ CSS app.
 To see it locally on your machine, simply clone or fork this repo.
-For a step by step on how to for a repo, see this link: [click me](https://help.github.com/articles/fork-a-repo/)
+For a step by step on how to fork a repo, see this link: [click me](https://help.github.com/articles/fork-a-repo/)

 ### Approach
 - Instructions specified to make this app using only HTML and CSS (non-interactive), so I used a basic table with static HTML for each todo item.